-- 6.3.19 In addition to the community facilities protected by Policy CNDP9, the neighbourhood area also has a number of local shopping areas, individual shops and public houses that provide valuable local services, sources of employment and places for people to meet and interact. - 6.3.20 Policy CNDP9 seeks to retain such shops and public houses, because they are often vulnerable to closure e.g. due to changing consumption patterns and habits; or the attraction for owners of higher value land uses such as residential.
+6.3.19 In addition to the community facilities protected by Policy CNDP9, the neighbourhood area also has a number of local shopping areas, individual shops and public houses that

+- 6.3.20 Policy CNDP9 seeks to retain such shops and public houses, because they are often vulnerable to closure e.g. due to changing consumption patterns and habits; or the attraction for owners of higher value land uses such as residential.
 The Use Classes Order as amended September 2020 introduces Use Class F2(a) "shops selling essential goods, including food, where the shop's premises do not exceed 280 square metres and there is no other such facility within 1000 metres".
 Local shops, for the purposes of Policy CNDP10, will be defined, when considering planning applications, where they fall within Use Class F2(a). - 6.3.21 Unfortunately the loss of an area's local shop or pub can lead to longer journeys for basic everyday essentials, a particular problem for those with mobility problems or no access to a car (30% of Colne households).
 This can sometimes be exacerbated by the town's challenging topography.
 The loss of shops and pubs also reduces the places where people can meet and interact, this has negative implications for quality of life and community cohesion.